gabe314/Dwarf-Fortress-Text-Fixer/README.md

 How to Get It
 -------------
-Download it from DWFD: https://www.google.com/.
+Download it from DFFD: http://dffd.bay12games.com/file.php?id=10698.

 How to Use It
 -------------